Cruising New Caledonia | Annuaire de Tourisme Nouvelle Caledonie | Guide Nautique Nouvelle Caledonie |

-A reliable desalinator can make your cruising in the South Pacific much easier and also much safer.
+A reliable desalinator will make your cruising in the South Pacific much easier and also much safer.

 Do you need a water maker aboard your cruising yacht?